 If you are a doctor or know of a doctor doing work like the Amen Clinics specializing in concussions/TBI’s, please leave a comment so that we can create a global directory where people can be under the best care.

-Practitioners affiliated with Nutrition Genome: Orange County, CA and Louisville, Colorado
+Practitioners affiliated with Nutrition Genome: United States and Canada